kaptainkommie/RokuAlexaLambdaSkill/README.md

 	* copy roku.service to /etc/systemd/system/: sudo cp roku.service /etc/systemd/system/
 	* sudo systemctl enable roku
 	* sudo systemctl start roku

-* Modify RokuLambda/index.js with your application ID (From Alexa Skills Dashboard, step 4 below)

 2. Make this server accessible to the outside world using port forwarding on your router being sure to include the proper port (default: 1234)
 3. Configure Alexa as an event source under the event source tab in the AWS Lambda Function panel.
 (AWS Lambda Dashboard) - Skip code upload for now
 4. Configure a Alexa Skill using the contents of the RokuSkill folder, the ARN of your above Lambda Function, and the <a href="https://developer.amazon.com/edw/home.html">Alexa Skills Dashboard</a>.